top of page

 DINNER

 We will provide you with a calorie dense meal at the end of each activity day.
-At the hotels, this will be as it-down affair and when we are beach camping, the food will be plentiful and hearty.
+At the hotel, this will be as it-down affair and when we are beach camping or dining on the catamaran the food will be plentiful and hearty.
 This will be a real highlight of the experience.
 At all times, we will cater for dietary intolerances and choices.

 MEALS